Protection Provides Peace of Mind

 Family discussion is a key part of the process in taking out a reverse mortgage.
 Whether to involve family is up to our individual customers’, however Heartland actively encourages it and requires customers to confirm that they have considered this as part of the application process.

-To assist make an informed decision, ASIC have developed a calculator which assists to illustrate the amount of equity that will remain under different scenarios.
-Heartland provides this to all customers and anyone can go on to ASIC's Money Smart Reverse Mortgage Calculator (link available here) to complete a calculation, or one of our team can complete a tailored one for you.
+To assist you in making an informed decision, ASIC have developed a calculator which assists to illustrate the amount of equity that will remain under different scenarios.
+Heartland provides this to all customers and anyone can go on to ASIC’s Money Smart Reverse Mortgage Calculator (link available here) to complete a calculation, or one of our team can complete a tailored one for you.

 Our promises are designed to provide customers with peace of mind to live a more comfortable retirement with independence and dignity.
 We make the following promises to our customers*: